-As always, reviews and stays at hotels and restaurants on this site were unsolicited and self funded unless explicitly mentioned.
+This post is not sponsored.
+As always, reviews and stays at hotels and restaurants on this site are unsolicited and self funded unless explicitly mentioned.